Kocal/vue-web-extension/docs/development/Vue-Devtools.md

 After that, you can open your popup and normally you will see a message like `Connected to Vue.js devtools`.

-To make your development easier, you can open your popup in a new tab: `chrome-extension://<extension id>/popup/popup.html`.
+To make your development easier, you can open your popup in a new tab using:

+- `chrome-extension://<extension id>/popup/popup.html` in Chrome-based browsers or
+- `moz-extension://<extension id>/popup/popup.html` in Firefox-based browsers